18 Jan Stress on the body

 - Immune system: Weakened immune system so that you are more likely to have colds or other infections.

 - Nervous system: Anxiety, depression, loss of sleep, and lack of interest in physical activity.
 Memory and decision-making can also be affected.

 - Cardiovascular system: Increase in blood pressure, heart rate, and the level of fats in your blood (cholesterol and triglycerides).
-Also, increase in blood glucose levels, especially in the evening, and appetite.
+Also, an increase in blood glucose levels, especially in the evening, and appetite.
 All of these are risk factors for heart disease, atherosclerosis (hardening of the arteries), stroke, obesity, and diabetes.
+Others.

 How do you know when you’re stressed?

 When you experience short-term stress, you may feel anxious, nervous, distracted, worried, and pressured.
 If your stress level increases or lasts for a longer time, you might experience other physical or emotional effects: